What does the request to remove search results mean?

 Further provisions and processing procedure

-In order to successfully enforce the right to be forgotten, applicants must provide detailed information demonstrating why certain search results should be removed from the lists.
+In order to successfully enforce the right to be forgotten, applicants must provide detailed information demonstrating why certain Search results should be removed from the lists.
 This typically includes details of the specific URLs, the nature of the offending information and the reason why this data is considered problematic.
-However, Google, as well as other search engine operators concerned, are not necessarily obliged to comply with every request.
+However, Google, as well as other affected search engine operators, are not necessarily obliged to comply with every request.
 Particularly in the case of public figures and cases of high public interest, a careful balance is often struck between the rights of the individual and the public's right to information.

 Limitations and criticism